 # When in doubt, use the full domain account priviledges.

-# option to reset password if account password has changed but want to use same credential/object again... resetserverpasswd
+# there is option to reset password if account password has changed but want to use same credential/object again... best to resetserverpasswd

 other troubleshooting commands:

 server_cifssupport VDM2 -cred -name WinUsername -domain winDom # use test domain user credentials

 server_cifssupport VDM2 -cred -name Installer -domain winDom # use prod domain user credentials

 server_viruschk server_4 # check to see if CAVA is working for a specific data mover